 Another important skill you gain from situating yourself in new environments is critical thinking.
 There isn’t only one way of doing things, and learning this helps you ask why something is done a certain way.
 Critical thinking is very important when analyzing and interpreting information, optimizing processes for continuous improvement and making decisions.

 When trying to stand out from the competition, international experience will distinguish you in the crowd of applicants.
-Doing an internship in Japan or traveling through South America makes you a more interesting and memorable candidate.
+Doing an internship in Japan or travelling through South America makes you a more interesting and memorable candidate.

 No matter what anyone tells you, you should proudly put your gap year and travel experience on your resume.